Wines

 Climate Influence

 The climate in the Soave region is primarily continental, with significant influences from the nearby Po Valley.
-This continental climate results in hot summers and cold winters, with a cooling effect from the mists of the Po Valley, especially during the autumn.
+This continental climate is characterized by hot summers and cold winters, with a cooling effect from the mists of the Po Valley, particularly during autumn.
 This cooling effect is beneficial for the late-ripening Garganega grape, which is the primary variety used in Soave wines.
-The thick skin of the Garganega grape helps it withstand these mists better than thinner-skinned varieties of grapes like Trebbiano Toscano.
+The thick skin of the Garganega grape helps it withstand these mists better than thinner-skinned varieties, such as Trebbiano Toscano.

 The combination of the region's unique soils and climate conditions plays a key role in shaping the flavour profiles of Soave wines.
 The volcanic soils contribute to the wine's minerality and complexity, while the limestone soils add a crisp, refreshing acidity.
 These factors, combined with the late-ripening and thick-skinned nature of the Garganega grape, ensure that Soave wines are both distinctive and versatile.